swcarpentry/r-novice-gapminder/episodes/01-rstudio-intro.md

 > applies to Mac users as well!
 >
 > Cancelling a command isn't only useful for killing incomplete commands:
-> you can also use it to tell R to stop running code (for example if its
+> you can also use it to tell R to stop running code (for example if it's
 > taking much longer than you expect), or to get rid of the code you're
 > currently writing.
 >